jamiegriffin/Malaria_simulation/README.md

 ## __Running the program__

 Put the executable in the folder input_files.
-There is a batch file in that folder with some examples.
+There is a batch file examples.bat in that folder with some examples.